 It’s hard to see all that Washington’s Olympic National Park has to offer.
 We only had four full days, three for driving around the park and one to make it back to Joe’s family’s house.
 Our first day was full of seeing snow covered mountain tops and the deep blue Crescent Lake (see Hurricane Ridge).
-Day two would involve heading west towards the wild, rugged Pacific Ocean coastline, and me getting really aggravated at my sweet Island Boy hubby, Joe.
+Day two of our Olympic National Park would involve heading west 77 miles towards the wild, rugged Pacific Ocean coastline, and me getting really aggravated at my sweet Island Boy hubby, Joe.

 This is how we broke up our road trip:

 Day 2: Wild Coastline

 Summary of all 3 days (read here)